All Episodes

 The fear is of offending somebody.

-The fear is that we should, and and this is typical of leftists who don't believe in American exceptionalism, who don't believe that what we have in this country is worth attempting to spread.
+The fear is that we should, and this is typical of leftists who don't believe in American exceptionalism, who don't believe that what we have in this country is worth attempting to spread.

 That's why they call it imposing it on people.

-But this is just partly absurd.
+But this is just patently absurd.

 I don't even want to listen to the rest of it.